Relay Tutorial for Arduino, ESP8266 and ESP32

 The following table summarizes this logic because it is important if your high-power site is active if your start your sketch.

 The program sketch is very easy.
-We only have to control the digital pin of the microcontroller.
-In my sketch I use the digital pin 7 on the Arduino Uno but you can choose every pin you like.
+We only have to control the digital pin of the Arduino.
+In my sketch I use the pin 7 but you can choose every pin you like.

 void setup() {